-Users can control access to each print and stored copy job that they place under the TOE's control by assigning a Job PIN to each job.
-Job PINs apply only to print jobs and stored copy jobs.
-A Job PIN limits access to a stored print or stored copy job while the job resides under the TOE's control and allows a user to control when the job is printed so that physical access to the hard copies can be controlled by the user.
+Users can control access to each print job that they place under the TOE's control by assigning a Job PIN to each job.
+A Job PIN limits access to a stored print job while the job resides under the TOE's control and allows a user to control when the job is printed so that physical access to the hard copies can be controlled by the user.
 A Job PIN must be 4 digits (0000-9999) in length.
 Only one Job PIN is permitted per job.

 A Job PIN can only be assigned to a job at job creation time.
 They cannot be assigned after the job already resides under the TOE's control.
-A user assigns a Job PIN to a stored copy job via the Control Panel.
 A user assigns a Job PIN to a print job at the client computer.
-In the case of the client computer, the Job PIN is embedded in the print job by the client computer prior to sending the print job to the TOE.
+The Job PIN is embedded in the print job by the client computer prior to sending the print job to the TOE.
 Once the TOE receives a print job containing a Job PIN, the TOE enforces the Job PIN embedded in that job.